Catallactic/catallactic-site/docs/litepaper.md

 ERC standards provide a set of guidelines and specifications for the creation and implementation of tokens, smart contracts, and other blockchain-based applications.
 They have helped to establish a common language and set of best practices for building decentralized applications.

-* ERC-20 is a technical standard used for the creation of tokens on the Ethereum blockchain.
-ERC-20 tokens are fungible tokens.
+* ERC-20 is a technical standard used for the creation of fungible tokens on the Ethereum blockchain.

+* ERC-721 is an Ethereum token standard that defines a non-fungible token (NFT) contract.

+* ERC-1155 allows for the creation of both fungible and non-fungible tokens within the same contract.

 * ERC-165 defines a standard interface for smart contracts to publish the list of functions and capabilities they support.

-* ERC-621 expands upon the functionality of ERC-20 and ERC-223 standards by allowing tokens to be burned or redeemed for another asset.
+* ERC-621 expands the functionality of ERC-20 and ERC-223 standards by allowing tokens to be burned or redeemed for another asset.

-* ERC-721 is an Ethereum token standard that defines a non-fungible token (NFT) contract.

 * ERC-777 extends the functionality of ERC-20 and ERC-223 standards to allow for more efficient token transfers